Mega Man X4: Reception and legacy

 The Windows version of the game was met with much lower review scores.
 Tom Price of Computer Gaming World felt appeal of the game itself is limited to Mega Man and platformer fans, who likely already own at least one of the console versions of Mega Man X4.
-Computer Games Magazine summarized, "It's simple.
-If you're a Mega Man fanatic you'll love this game.
-If you're not, you won't.
-Yes, Mega Man X4 is better than Mega Man X3, but that's like saying Beach Babes from Beyond is a better movie than Redneck Zombies: it's all drek anyway, so why bother?"

-Capcom expressed satisfaction with the commercial performance of Mega Man X4, which it attributed to the company's marketing campaign for the franchise's 10th anniversary.
+Computer Games Magazine found it superior to Mega Man X3 but without any sense of the sequel having noticeable improvements.

+When it came to the story, IGN and GameSpot praised how different was X's story from Zero's as it gave the game replay value.
+Reactions to X's voice-acting have been mostly negative.
+Sushi-X of Electronic Gaming Monthly and Hilliard criticized his child-like voice as a poor fit for his character.
+Critics said the scene in which Zero yells "What am I fighting for?!" while holding Iris' dead body is some of the worst voice acting in the Mega Man franchise.

 According to Famitsu sales information, the PlayStation version of the game sold 197,385 copies in Japan alone in 1997, making it the 61st best-selling game in the region for that year.
 In 2002, Capcom re-released the PlayStation version of the game as part of the North American Greatest Hits range, confirming that it had sold at least 350,000 units.
 Mega Man X4 has also been re-released in multiple budget versions in Japan including PlayStation the Best, PSone Books, and Sega Saturn Collection.

-Despite derision for retaining the same gameplay formula that the Mega Man franchise had been using for a full decade, Capcom continued to use 2D side-scrolling for another two installments of the series, Mega Man X5 and X6.
-These three games, as well as the three installments that precede them, were included on the North American Mega Man X Collection for the Nintendo GameCube and PlayStation 2 in 2006.
+Despite the derision for retaining the same gameplay formula that the Mega Man franchise had been using for a decade, Capcom continued to use 2D side-scrolling for another two installments of the series, Mega Man X5 and Mega Man X6.
+These three games, as well as the three installments that precede them, were included on the North American Mega Man X Collection for the GameCube and PlayStation 2 in 2006.
 A mobile edition of Mega Man X4 for au and DoCoMo customers was made available for purchase in Japan.
 A version featuring X as a playable character was released in 2011; a version with Zero in 2012.
 Mega Man X4 was also released on the PlayStation Network for PlayStation 3, PlayStation Vita, and PlayStation Portable as part of the PSOne Classics line in 2014.
-Finally, Mega Man X4 was included in the Mega Man X Legacy Collection, a compilation released for PlayStation 4, Xbox One, Nintendo Switch, and Microsoft Windows.
+Finally, Mega Man X4 was included in the Mega Man X Legacy Collection, a compilation released for Nintendo Switch, PlayStation 4, Windows, and Xbox One.